Breites Moor

 How long should I spend visiting?

-A visit to Breites Moor typically requires half a day, allowing ample time to explore the trails and enjoy the natural surroundings.
+A typical visit to Breites Moor may last between two to four hours, allowing time to explore the trails and enjoy the natural surroundings.

 Is photography allowed?